-The College makes all reasonable efforts to ensure that the contents this website are accurate and that programmes of study and other services and facilities are delivered in the way described.
-The College will provide students with the tuition, learning support and other services and facilities it describes with reasonable care and skill.
+The College makes all reasonable efforts to ensure that the contents this website are accurate and to deliver the programmes of study and research opportunities and other services and facilities in the way described.
+The College will provide students with the tuition, learning support, other services and facilities it describes with reasonable skill and care.
 However, the College shall be entitled, if it reasonably considers it to be necessary (including in order to manage its resources and pursue its policy of continuous improvement appropriately):

 - to alter the timetable, location, number of classes and method of delivery of programmes of study, provided such alterations are reasonable;